Bernhard Eduardovich Petri: Irkutsk State University

 At the Irkutsk city museum, Petri became acquainted with the elderly Mikhail Pavlovich Ovchinnikov.
 They shared their archaeological findings and conclusions about the ancient history of Eastern Siberia.
 Petri reported that a frequent topic discussed was the origins of the Sakha people.
 These conversations were "jokingly dubbed" the "Yakut problem" as the two scholars speculated on the Sakha ethnogenesis.
 The Red Army captured Irkutsk in March 1920.
-Two years later the city museum was reopened with Petri serving as the head of the ethnology department.
+Two years later, the city museum was reopened with Petri serving as the head of the ethnology department.

-In the 1920s Petri published his interpretation of the artifacts he found in Baikalia during the previous decade.
+In the 1920s, Petri published his interpretation of the artefacts he found in Baikalia during the previous decade.
 He concluded that a hitherto unknown society produced the archaeological remains.
-Iron items were discovered in their settlements which led to Petri calling them the "Kurumchi blacksmiths".
+Iron items were discovered in their settlements, which led to Petri calling them the "Kurumchi blacksmiths".
 In autumn 1923 Petri led an expedition to Lake Khövsgöl.
 They used a steamboat to reconnoiter locations worth investigating.
 Locally produced watercraft made from Larix sibirica was then used to reach the sites to perform archaeological surveys.
-In dunes Petri discovered ceramic remains which he considered from the Kurumchi culture.
+In dunes, Petri discovered ceramic remains which he considered from the Kurumchi culture.

-In 1926 the Department of History and Philology at Irkutsk State University was abolished.
+In 1926, the Department of History and Philology at Irkutsk State University was abolished.
 After the closure, Petri worked for a short time in 1928 at the Research Biological and Geographical Institute of the University.